 Once you’ve got your scratch protection and distraction techniques set, the next step is to find itch relief for babies with a naturally formulated eczema treatment for babies and children.

+We’d love to hear your top tips for finding eczema relief for toddlers and babies!
 What distraction techniques have you used to help prevent your itchy baby from scratching their eczema?

 About the Author: Jennifer is the mother behind It’s An Itchy Little World blog, as well as owner of The Eczema Company.
 After going through so many trials and errors to heal her son’s eczema, Jennifer wanted to share her experiences and favorite products with others in need.
 Discover her journey here.
 Jennifer is not a medical professional.
 Her comments, suggestions, and reflections are not intended to take the replace of medical advice.
 Always seek the help of a medical professional before undertaking any diet or lifestyle changes.
 Please see It’s An Itchy Little World’s disclaimer for information about affiliate links and more.